 The Iowa Bicycle Coalition is an exciting organization working to promote Iowa cycling as safe and enjoyable recreation and transportation.
 The 501(c)(3) non-profit group was launched by bicycling advocates from across Iowa and will unite the voices of road riders, mountain bikers, recreation riders, commuters and anyone else who prefers a bicycle for recreation and transportation.

 U Car Share® allows you access to a vehicle by the hour without the hassle of gas, insurance, parking fees and maintenance costs.
 For information about GU's program, see here.

 Buy Fresh, Buy Local Iowa (BFBL) is part of a nationwide network that promotes local foods with the overall goal to increase activity in local food systems at all levels: farms, markets, retail establishments and institutions.
-We bring together many interests: local economic development, sustainable agriculture, public health, food safety among others along with a great respect for delicious fresh foods.
-Local chapters are organized to represent small regions of the state--the area residents or visitors might travel seeking out the best apple orchard, meat locker, diner, farmers market, vineyard or restaurant.
+They bring together many interests: local economic development, sustainable agriculture, public health, food safety among others, along with a great respect for delicious fresh foods.
+Local chapters are organized to represent small regions of the state — the area residents or visitors might travel seeking out the best apple orchard, meat locker, diner, farmers market, vineyard or restaurant.
 Chapters conduct annual membership drives, publish local foods directories and host events that bring food producers and consumers closer together.
 The purpose of BFBL Iowa is to create a statewide marketing campaign to encourage the connections among locally grown food, the farmers who raise it, and the consumers who eat it.